 An in-house counsel, before plowing through the company’s contracts and policies. should find reliable information on the industries and markets that the company currently operates.
 Additionally, they need to check thoroughly about the leading competitors and how they operate.

-In addition to this, peak into the industries’ regulatory conditions and trends and markets in which the company plays.
+In addition to this, peak into the industries’ regulatory conditions and trends and markets in which the company plays to become a successful in-house lawyer.
 There could be a few critical legal and regulatory areas that will affect the company.
 Hence, getting a grasp of the current scenarios is crucial.
 It helps to identify the areas where expansion can happen in the next couple of years.
 This analysis will play an essential role while engaging in legal and other matters of the company.

 Know the company in and out